Holistic Support for Your Dog or Cat's Eyes & Ears

 Written by: Dr. Jean Hofve, Holistic Veterinarian, DVM

 The eyes have been called "a window to the soul."
-You know when your cat is giving you "the look" by the way he holds his head and seems to glare.
-Your dog can melt your heart with her adoring big brown eyes that assure you she loves you from the tip of her wet nose to the end of her wagging tail.
+You know when your cat is giving you "the look" by the way they hold their head and seem to glare.
+Your dog can melt your heart with their adoring big brown eyes that assure you they love you from the tip of her wet nose to the end of her wagging tail.

 The following are the most common eye problems veterinarians see.
 Any time you suspect a vision problem due to a change in behavior, or you notice your companion squinting or showing signs of eye discomfort, it is important to seek veterinary advice promptly.

 A cataract is a clouding of the eye's natural lens.
 The lens is made up of mostly water and protein.
 A cataract is formed when protein begins to clump together in an abnormal way and clouds a small area of the lens.

 Cataracts may require surgery, though the timing of the surgery may or may not be urgent.
 When a younger dog develops cataracts it is typically due to congenital reasons.
 In this circumstance, the cataracts may progress more rapidly requiring surgery sooner rather than later.
 This is also true for cataracts caused by diabetes.

 For an older animal, however, you may be able to support your pet's eye health and thereby lessen the need for surgery, depending on the extent of vision impairment at the time of diagnosis and the age of the animal.